 Point of Rocks Stage Station Historic Site

-Visit the on-site museum is open 9 a.m. to 5 p.m. daily May to September from 9 a.m. to 5 p.m. and Friday through Sunday October to April.
-The historic buildings are open daily from 9 a.m. to 5 p.m.
-May to September, and the grounds are open year-round, from sunrise to sunset.
+The on-site museum is open daily from 9 a.m. to 5 p.m. from May to September, from 9 a.m. to 5 p.m. and Friday through Sunday, October to April.
+The historic buildings are open daily from 9 a.m. to 5 p.m. from May to September, and the grounds are open year-round, from sunrise to sunset.

 A little-known ghost town in Wyoming is Piedmont, known initially as Byrne.
 This Union Pacific Railroad resource town was settled in 1867 and became a wood and water refueling station that boasted saloons, a mercantile, a telegraph office and several bustling businesses.
 Today, just a few crumbling structures remain.

 What is most striking about the ruins are the charcoal kilns.
 These massive kilns were built in 1877 by Moses Byrne to help establish the logging industry.
 Piedmont and nearby Hillard were ideal charcoal-producing towns.
 Piedmont’s proximity to the railroad and the Uinta Mountains made it easy to produce and ship as many as 100,000 bushels each month.